-Most people will encounter a brown or black bear, but rarely polar bears, while traveling in the US.
-As a traveler, your first stop should always be the information center or ranger station to ask about bear activity in the area (you can also get maps, trail suggestions, and other safety info).
+If spending time in wilderness areas, many people will encounter a brown or black bear (but rarely polar bears), while traveling in the US.
+As a traveler, your first stop should always be the information center or ranger station to ask about bear activity in the area – you can also get maps, trail suggestions, and other safety information.

 Cars aren't bear-proof, so if you're car camping or campervaning, clean out those fallen french fries and don't store food or trash in your car.
 It's not overkill – bears have an incredible sense of smell and they will open your car or campervan up like a can.

-Black Bear - you can try to drive it away by confronting it, making yourself big and yelling at it.
-Make noise by banging on pots and pans, shaking a tarp or a garbage bag.
+Black bear: You can try to drive it away by confronting it, making yourself big and yelling at it.
+Make noise by banging on pots and pans, or shaking a tarp or a garbage bag.

 Just make sure you have left it an avenue of escape.

-Brown (Grizzly) Bear - DO NOT try to drive these guys from your camp.
-Grab your stuff if you can safely and move away slowly towards a building or vehicle if possible.
+Brown (grizzly) bear: Do not try to drive these guys from your camp.
+Grab your stuff if you can do so safely and move away slowly towards a building or vehicle if possible.
 Do not run.

 Things you can do to avoid bears while in the wilderness include: